M66B/FairEmail/docs/FAQ-de-rLI.md

 <a name="faq67"></a>
 **(67) How can I snooze conversations?**

 Multiple select one of more conversations (long press to start multiple selecting), tap the three dot button and select *Snooze ...*.
-Alternatively, in the expanded message view use *Snooze ...* in the message three-dots 'more' menu or the timelapse action in the bottom action bar.
+Alternatively, in the expanded message view use *Snooze ...* in the message three-dots 'more' menu or the time-lapse action in the bottom action bar.
 Select the time the conversation(s) should snooze and confirm by tapping OK.
 The conversations will be hidden for the selected time and shown again afterwards.
 You will receive a new message notification as reminder.

-It is also possible to snooze messages with [a rule](#user-content-faq71).
+It is also possible to snooze messages with [a rule](#user-content-faq71), which will also allow you to move messages to a folder to let them be auto snoozed.

 You can show snoozed messages by unchecking *Filter out* > *Hidden* in the three dot overflow menu.

 You can tap on the small snooze icon to see until when a conversation is snoozed.

 By selecting a zero snooze duration you can cancel snoozing.

+Third party apps do not have access to the Gmail snoozed messages folder.

 <br />